wichers/thermostart/README.md

 ## Production
 Basically it's the same way as dev server, but you need to use different files:
-- create .env.prod for environment variables (without FLASK_DEBUG):
+- create .env.prod for environment variables:
   - `APP_FOLDER=/home/app/web`
   - `DATABASE_URL= <URL with proper database data>`